sauce-archives/CSharp-Nunit-Selenium/README.md

 3) Build the project by going Build > Build Solution, or use the CTRL-SHIFT-B shortcut.
 When you initially open a solution, no tests will be displayed.
 After compiling the assemblies in the solution, Visual Studio will interact with the NUnit Test Adapter to discover tests and a list of them will be shown in the Test Explorer.

-4) Click Run All to launch your test to the Sauce Dashboard
+4) Click Run All to launch your test to the Sauce Dashboard.
+If you want to run a single test from that or just a few, all you would need to do hold CTRL and left-click the test(s) in the Adapter, right-click and select the "Run Selected Tests" option.